WSCR (AM): 1920s

 WMAQ became a network affiliate of the NBC Red Network in January 1927.
 In September 1927, it severed its ties with NBC and joined the new Columbia Broadcasting System (CBS) as a charter affiliate.
 It was one of the 16 stations that aired the first CBS network program on September 18, 1927.
+The Daily News bought out WMAQ's timesharing partner, WQJ, in 1927 which made the 670 frequency exclusively available for WMAQ.

 Wanting to expand its coverage area, WMAQ needed a new stronger transmitter.
-A site for it was purchased outside of the city.
-In 1928, the new station transmitter was constructed in Elmhurst.
+A site was purchased outside of the city, and in 1928, the new transmitter was constructed in Elmhurst.
 It was also time to move the studios from the La Salle Hotel.
 Walter Strong, who by then had become the publisher of the Daily News, had just finished construction of new building for his newspaper that included studio space for WMAQ.
 By September 1929, the station had moved to Daily News Building at 400 West Madison (today 2 North Riverside Plaza).
 In April 1930, WMAQ was organized as a subsidiary corporation with Walter Strong as its chairman of the board, and Judith Waller as vice president and station manager.

 A new radio show called Amos 'n' Andy aired for the first time on WMAQ on March 19, 1928.
 The actors were no strangers to Chicago radio as their program originally aired on WGN as Sam 'n' Henry.
 Their first appearance on Chicago radio is said to have been on WLS in the late 1920s.
 Charles Correll and Freeman Gosden broke with WGN over syndication rights.
 General manager Judith Waller saw the potential of the radio show and granted these rights to the duo as part of their WMAQ contract.
 Because WGN owned the rights to the characters Sam and Henry, Gosden and Correll made some revisions to their act and renamed the characters for their new program Amos and Andy.
 Since WMAQ was affiliated with CBS at the time, Waller tried to convince the network to make Amos 'n' Andy a network program, but there was no interest.
 NBC brought the program to its Blue Network in the fall of 1929, paying the duo a record $100,000 for the right to broadcast the program.